Spring into Action: How to Protect Your Photos

 One morning you boot up the computer, ready to browse your favorite blogs when you notice an email in your inbox.
 One of your readers found one or more of your photos being used on another site!
 There is no credit to you or worse, the site owner is trying to pass off your photo as their own.
 How do you feel about this?
 What if it’s a picture of your kids or loved ones?

 This scenario terrifies a lot of bloggers and scares them out of sharing their photos.
-This article discusses how safe your photos actually are online and what you can do to protect your photos.
+That’s why we’re turning our attention to how safe your photos actually are online and what you can do to protect your photos.

 I am not a lawyer, nor am I familiar with copyright law outside of the United States.
 If you don’t live in the U.S., you’ll want to research your own country’s copyright laws.